crunchyroll/ef-open/README.md

     $ pip install --upgrade ef-open

+# Python version
+You may need to use python3 on your local system this may map to:
+    $ pip3 install ef-open

 # Use
 `ef-cf` - Evaluate templatized CloudFormation templates, with the option to generate changesets or apply them `ef-cf-diff` - Test some or all templates against a target environment, for differences